cynthiatreger/hs-and-ars-for-avs-and-internet-connectivity/README.md

 :arrow_right: VNET peering routes are preferred over ARS propagated routes (even if ARS routes are more specific): UDRs on the GW subnet are required to force the traffic to the Spoke VNETs through the FW

+:warning: Make sure to disable GW route propagation on the internet facing NIC of the FW, to avoid a routing loop.

 # 2. Hub & Spoke & dedicated AVS Transit VNET for AVS connectivity

-With this design FW inspection can be adjusted (ex: On-Prem <-> Spokes can go direct, Spokes <-> AVS is filtered)
+With this design FW inspection can be adjusted.
+Ex: On-Prem <-> Spokes can go direct, Spokes <-> AVS is filtered.

-PROS: No UDRs
+:heavy_plus_sign:: No UDRs.

-CONS: dedicated AVS transit VNET inc 2nd ERGW, ARS, NVA
+:heavy_minus_sign:: additional costs of a dedicated AVS transit VNET, a 2nd ERGW, 2nd ARS, 2nd NVA.